 Take courses specific to your interests and career goals

-Students have the opportunity to take courses that build upon planning knowledge, values, ethics, planning skills and research.
-A sequence of carefully orchestrated classes and experiences specific to a student's degree path leads to completion of a report or thesis.
+Students have the opportunity to take courses that build upon design, technical skills, history, theory, natural science and research.
+A sequence of carefully orchestrated classes and experiences specific to a student’s degree path leads to completion of an individual report or thesis.

 Work with award-winning faculty

 Faculty research, scholarship and creative activity opens doors for students to work on cutting-edge projects.
-Opportunities to apply in class knowledge to real world situations, brings planning to life.
+Opportunities to apply in class knowledge to real world situations, brings landscape architecture to life.
 Our faculty focus on environmental stewardship, critical inquiry and creative thinking, and community design and engagement.

 Are part of a regionally recognized program

 K-State MRCP program is the highest ranked planning program in Kansas and the surrounding states by Planetizen.

 Have access to an affordable education, with opportunities for financial support